 In past years, successful applicants to the College of Engineering ranked in the top 15 to 20 percent of their graduating classes.
-UIC will not require standardized tests for high school students who apply for undergraduate admission for fall 2021 or spring 2022, but general information about past incoming classes’ standardized test scores, if helpful as a guide, is as follows: The middle 50 percent of admitted students had an ACT composite score between 25 and 29, with a math subscore of 26 to 31.
+UIC has moved to a standardized-test-optional admissions model, but general information about past incoming classes’ scores, if helpful as a guide, is as follows: The middle 50 percent of admitted students had an ACT composite score between 25 and 29, with a math subscore of 26 to 31.
 This corresponds to an SAT score between 1200 and 1380, with a math score of 610 to 710.

 High school preparation

 In high school, applicants should have completed:

 in addition to UIC requirements for coursework in English, social sciences, and electives as outlined at admissions.uic.edu.
 AP credit is available; visit the Academic Standing section of the course catalog (catalog.uic.edu/ucat) for more information.

 Transfer students must have completed at least 24 credit hours of transferable coursework at the time of enrollment.
 Ideally, transfers will have completed as many of the following as possible: calculus I, II, and III; differential equations; English composition I and II; general physics I (mechanics) and II (electricity and magnetism); and general chemistry I. You can compare the classes you have taken to UIC courses at go.uic.edu/course, and you can visit transferology.com for more information.

 About three-quarters of UIC students receive some form of financial aid.
 This comes in the form of grants, scholarships, loans, and employment.
 It helps to pay the costs of tuition, fees, books, supplies, room and board, transportation, and other personal expenses.

 Full details are available on the UIC Financial Aid website.

 Visit the UIC admissions website for everything you need to apply to the College of Engineering.